takahe-linux/pkgs/docs/daemon-notes.md

 D-bus traditionally, but I'm not sure that I really want to run a daemon just for system communication...

+Sockets and so forth appear to work just as well, although I can understand the need for a library over them to try to smooth out the wrinkles.

 ## Device detection ##

 There appears to be three choices here: